 Well, this should be simple.
 Choose a topic, and try to be as brief as possible in your descriptions.
 Apply the KISS system (KISS = Keep It Simple, Stupid) inserting videos and pictures in your mind map.
 This will be more appealing to your audience since it will offer them a more dynamic and fun context for presenting or visualizing information.

 How to make a mind map easy to understand Mind Mapping is a technique that helps your mind record new information easier.
 It also has an important role in encouraging and enhancing your creative side.

 By using Mind Maps, you can quickly identify and understand the structural side of a subject.
 You can see how different parts of a particular topic can blend together.
 Even more so, Mind Maps encourage problem-solving, as they offer the viewer the possibility to visualize problems and to identify all possible alternatives, making it easy to move the information around and to find a way out of problems.

 It is said that an average person has almost 50,000 thoughts daily.
 This is hypothetical traffic that goes on in the brain.
 Our thoughts rarely go from Point A to Point B in a straight line.
 This is where mind mapping comes into use.
 A mind map is a diagram that helps to connect related ideas or concepts around a central thought.

 How to make a mind map for students

 If you are a teacher, you already know the trouble you have to face sometimes when presenting something to your students.

-Mind mapping can be an important part in the studying strategy.
+Mind mapping can be an important part of the studying strategy.
 The information comes out almost the same way it goes in.
-If you are paying attention during class, taking notes on the fly and organizing your studying material on mind maps, it will be a lot easier for you to do well on exams.
+If you are paying attention during class, taking notes on the fly, and organizing your studying material on mind maps, it will be a lot easier for you to do well on exams.

 So how do you make a mind map useful for you as a student?